Lukuky/ABRA-Flexi-addons-widget/README.md

 npm run test
 ```

+Full code converage report is generated in the `/coverage` directory.

 For the first run on your machine, install the Playwright browser launchers:
 ```bash
 npx playwright install --with-deps